 You may see "flea dirt".
 This looks similar to tiny grains of sand, or black pepper when wet.
 To check for flea dirt (feces), use a fine-tooth flea comb available at your vet's office to comb along your pet's back and underbelly.
 Laying a white towel or cloth under your pet while grooming them can help you to spot fleas as they fall to the ground during brushing.

-Fleas are a common issue, because of this there are a variety of safe and effective treatments that can be used to eliminate fleas, including shampoos, sprays, powders and topical liquids.
+Fleas are a common issue, and because of this, there are a variety of safe and effective treatments that can be used to eliminate fleas, including shampoos, sprays, powders, and topical liquids.
 If your pet is experiencing a severe infestation then your vet may recommend a prescription cream or treatment to relieve your pet.